 - Liver and liver products such as liver pâté and cod liver oil supplements.

 - Vitamin tablets or supplements which contain vitamin A.

 - Food which may have high levels of listeria.
-This bacterium (germ) does not usually cause problems in people who are not pregnant.
-However, pregnant women are more likely to become infected with listeria, and it sometimes causes miscarriage, stillbirth, or infections in the baby after birth.
+Listeria is a germ (bacterium) which does not usually cause problems in people who are not pregnant.
+However, pregnant women are more likely to become infected with listeria and it sometimes causes miscarriage, stillbirth or infections in the baby after birth.
 Foods which are most at risk of carrying listeria are:

 - Undercooked meats and eggs.
 This may occur in some pre-cooked meats and pre-prepared meals.
 Make sure all meat foods are cooked until piping hot.
 Eggs should be cooked until the white and yolk are solid.
 Avoid foods that may contain raw eggs, such as some types of mayonnaise and mousse.

 - Mould-ripened and soft cheeses such as Brie, Camembert and blue-veined cheeses.
 (Hard cheeses and processed cottage cheese are safe.)